Learn About Our

 New Online Interactive

 This current transportation plan for the Greater Memphis Region was adopted by the Transportation Policy Board (TPB) of the Memphis Urban Area Metropolitan Planning Organization (MPO) on January 28, 2016.
-The plan known as Livability 2040: Regional Transportation Plan (RTP) is now being updated with a new horizon year of 2050.
+The plan known as Livability 2040: Regional Transportation Plan (RTP) is now being updated with a new horizon year of 2050 and is on schedule for adoption at the September 12, 2019 Transportation Policy Board (TPB) meeting.

 One of the first actions taken by the TPB is the adoption of the Goals and Objectives, which describe the strategic direction of the region and plan.
 They were developed based on public and stakeholder outreach, and were approved by the TPB on February 22, 2018.

-A public survey was conducted in English and Spanish by the Memphis MPO, through both online and paper platforms through Spring 2019.
-Since the survey has closed, we will be compiling the results and using the information as we go forward with the plan update.
-Keep a look out on this page for the next round of public meetings, and how you can stay involved.
-Check out a PRELIMINARY SUMMARY from the public survey.
+A public survey was conducted in English and Spanish by the Memphis MPO, through both online and paper platforms through Spring 2019 and the results have been compiled and used to help develop the plan update.
+Check out a SUMMARY from the public survey.